 Developing the perfect Amazon Business is as much an art as it is a science.
 It takes both beautiful brush strokes and calculated precision.
-But ultimately, the true secret to viral sales is in magnificent copy.
+But ultimately, the true secret to viral sales is in creating magnificent copy.
 Since writing result-oriented copy is both complex and poetic, a great deal of work should go into crafting the perfect story for your brand, especially in a space as competitive as e-commerce.

 Whether you’re selling locally or focusing on international expansion, the exciting thing about a platform like Amazon is its large and captive audience.
 But, with thousands of options for any one product, how can you set yours apart?

 Let’s consider the fundamental devices you should use to craft the ultimate product listing copy and build a winning brand.

 Know your target audience

 For starters, knowing your customer is one of the most critical pieces of information you need as it is the building block for everything else in your marketing strategy.
 Ultimately if you don’t know who you are talking to, you can’t communicate what you need to say effectively.
 Use resources such as similar product reviews to ascertain your customer’s lifestyles, gender, income, and hobbies.
 These differ from country to country and culture to culture.
 Since these are so culture-specific you should do your research if you are considering expanding into new markets.

 Simple details such as visibility, demographics, and even the consumer’s mood can be the difference between a listing that sells and one that sinks.
 Your final output should also grab your audience and convince them that they must have what you are offering.

 Next, it’s best to position your product to show how it is helpful and how it benefits the customer you have identified.
 Explore lifestyle situations that can make your customers’ lives better or help your purchaser imagine using your product in their everyday life.
 In the end, the more you know your customer, the better you can appeal to what they want.